-35. TK employees theorized that a problem with the welding of the Airbag Inflator's canister, intended to hold the airbag's explosives, made its structure vulnerable to splitting and rupturing.
-These employees were directed to design prototypes for possible fixes and a second canister to strengthen the unit was designed.

-36. After the design of the replacement second canister, TK directed that further testing be stopped, and all lab employees involved with this testing of defective Airbag Inflators were instructed to destroy all related data, including video and computer backups.
-The prototypes of the prototype non-defective Airbag Inflators were also ordered to be disassembled and disposed of in a scrap-metal dumpster.

-37. From May to August of 2007, TK received three accident reports from Honda America involving ruptured defective Airbag Inflators.
+- 35. TK employees theorized that a problem with the welding of the Airbag Inflator's canister, intended to hold the airbag's explosives, made its structure vulnerable to splitting and rupturing.
+These employees were directed to design prototypes for possible fixes and a second canister to strengthen the unit was designed. - 36.
+After the design of the replacement second canister, TK directed that further testing be stopped, and all lab employees involved with this testing of defective Airbag Inflators were instructed to destroy all related data, including video and computer backups.
+The prototypes of the prototype non-defective Airbag Inflators were also ordered to be disassembled and disposed of in a scrap-metal dumpster. - 37.
+In January 2005, TK employees continued to raise concerns about the Defendants' airbag defect manipulation.
+In an internal email, Bob Schubert, a TK airbag engineer, alerted other TK employees that he had been "repeatedly exposed to the Japanese practice of altering data presented to the customer," adding that such conduct was described by Takata and TK as "the way we do business in Japan."
+Mr. Schubert described this practice as having "gone beyond all reasonable bounds and now most likely constitutes fraud." - 38.
+From May to August of 2007, TK received three accident reports from another automobile manufacturer involving ruptured defective Airbag Inflators.
 In response, TK began collecting defective Airbag Inflators for inspection from the field, investigating the root cause of the defect.

-38. By September 2008 the investigation undertaken by TK after August 2007 confirmed what TK already knew during 2000 - 2002: that a defect existed in the Airbag Inflators because of the inadequate manufacturing processes involving propellant wafers produced between 2000 and 2002 in its factories in Moses Lake, Washington and Monclova, Mexico.
+By September 2008 the investigation undertaken by TK after August 2007 confirmed what TK already knew during 2000 - 2002: that a defect existed in the Airbag Inflators because of the inadequate manufacturing processes involving propellant wafers produced between 2000 and 2002 in its factories in Moses Lake, Washington and Monclova, Mexico.